-A Physician Assistant (PAs) is a healthcare professional with a broad range of skills, abilities, and responsibilities.
+A Physician Assistant (PA-C) is a healthcare professional with a broad range of skills, abilities, and responsibilities.
 Most often, PAs work directly with patients under the supervision of a physician.
 This can include intake, initial diagnosis, and creation of treatment plans.
 PAs are also qualified to perform a range of procedures.
 In some cases, PAs may be the primary caregiver at a healthcare facility, such as a rural hospital or emergency medical center.
-In fact, Karl Simon PA worked in the emergency department at a facility in rural Texas.
+In fact, Karl Simon worked in the emergency department at a facility in rural Texas.

 Education for Physician Assistants

 Physician assistants come from all walks of life and myriad educational backgrounds.
 Most, however, will have an educational background in the biological or chemical sciences, obtaining a Bachelor of Science degree in one of the scientific disciplines.
 Having a foundation of knowledge in biochemistry, anatomy and physiology, and biology can help the aspiring PA to thrive in his or her graduate coursework.
 Many people entering a graduate PA program will also have some level of medical experience, including work as a registered nurse, a paramedic, or an EMT.

 Graduate PA programs can be found at accredited institutions across the country.
 Accreditation is obtained through the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).